New Century Party

 • Retrain: Tuition Coverage

-• Redeploy: Job offer with SCC or wage top ups for new, clean private sector jobs
+• Redeploy: Job offer with SCC or wage top ups for clean sector jobs

 11